AZheng1234/AZheng1234.github.io/README.md

 * State
 * Zip

-#### ID is very simple to generate.
+#### ID is very simple to make.
 I generated a random 4-digit number using the following formula:
 * =RANDBETWEEN(1,9999)
 * I used custom number formatting (B-0000 and S-0000) to indicate whether it was a Buyer or Seller ID.
 *